How to Build a Simple Garden Trellis

 What's the best wood for a DIY garden trellis?+

 Cedar (Western Red or Eastern White) is the most common choice — naturally rot-resistant, lightweight, easy to cut, and runs about $5-8 per 1x2x8.
 Redwood and black locust last even longer (15-25 years) but cost 2-3x more.
-Avoid pressure-treated pine if your trellis will support edibles; it works fine for ornamentals but the chemicals can leach into nearby soil.
+Avoid the old pre-2004 arsenic-treated (CCA) pine for a trellis supporting edibles; modern copper-based pressure-treated pine is considered low-risk by extension research, but cedar, redwood, or black locust sidestep the question.

 Do garden trellis posts need concrete?+